Margarita Ivanovna Filanovich

 Margarita Ivanovna Filanovich (born 16 June 1937 in Leningrad) is a Soviet (later Uzbek) historian, archaeologist, and leader of a Tashkent archaeological expedition (formerly the Tashkent archaeological detachment).

 Filanovich's research interests include history, the archeology of ancient and medieval Central Asia, the historical topography of cities, and the study of religious cults of the corresponding era.
 She drew attention to the settlement of Shashtepa as a promising object for the study of ancient urban culture in Tashkent (the identified age of the archaeological settlement was taken as the age of the city, which served as the basis for its anniversary celebrations).

 She is a laureate of the State Prize of the Uzbek SSR named after Biruni, in the field of science and technology (1985).

 She is currently deputy editor of the journal Oʻzbekiston tarixi ("History of Uzbekistan").

 Biography

 Early life

 Margarita Ivanovna Filanovich was born in Leningrad (now Saint Petersburg) on 16 June 1937.
-The girl's father died on the front of the Great Patriotic War.
-She was in the city during the Blockade, and subsequently her family was evacuated along the Road of Life.
-After escaping the siege, she lived in Siberia, then in Belarus, and finally ended up in Tashkent, where she graduated from high school.
+Her father died on the front lines of the Great Patriotic War.
+She was in the city during the Blockade, and subsequently, her family was evacuated along the Road of Life.
+After escaping the siege, she lived in Siberia, then Belarus, and finally ended up in Tashkent, where she graduated from high school.
 During those years of study, she became interested in the history of the region.